Madame Blavatsky And Solitaire | Is The Card Game A Psychic Exercise?

 Alas, they are not.

-But I will say this: with the care game of solitaire, I trained my mind away from the nigh-unbreakable habit of evening snacking that’s harassed me for a lifetime (I’m 38 at the time of this writing).
+But I will say this: with the card game of solitaire, I trained my mind away from the nigh-unbreakable habit of evening snacking that’s harassed me for a lifetime (I’m 38 at the time of this writing).
 I willed myself to actively reject nighttime eating and instead focused on playing solitaire.

 I can say that—for me—it’s worked.